abra-code/replay/README.md

 ```

 # replay
 A macOS tool to execute a list of declared actions.

+Key features:
+- declared actions (aka playlist) with automatic dependnecy detection
+- stdio MCP server mode with optional sandbox
+- hard sandboxing via macOS Seatbelt (kernel-enforced filesystem and network restrictions) - shared by `replay` and `gate` - [readme](sandbox/README.md)
+- concurrent operations for fastest execution
+- serial operations if sequence is required
+- designed to improve performance of shell scripts running a series of slow tasks, which underutilize the CPU, storage or network resources
+- self contained fast C++ code - no external library or runtime dependencies; not calling external tools to perform file operations
+- supports cloning on APFS so duplicates don't take unnecessary space on disk
+- companion "dispatch" tool helps with ad hoc task distribution without the need to create a playlist

 Supported actions include:
 - file operations like clone, move, create, delete, hardlink, symlink
 - filesystem inspection: read, list, tree, info, glob
 - text editing: edit (search-and-replace with regex support)
 - execution of child tools
 - text operations like echo

-Key features:
-- concurrent operations for fastest execution with optional automatic dependency resolution
-- serial operations supported if a sequence is required
-- designed to improve performance of shell scripts running a series of slow tasks, which
-  underutilize the CPU, storage or network resources
-- self contained code - not calling external tools to perform file operations
-- supports cloning on APFS so duplicates don't take unnecessary space on disk
-- companion "dispatch" tool helps with ad hoc task distribution without the need to create a playlist
-- hard sandboxing via macOS Seatbelt (kernel-enforced filesystem and network restrictions) - shared by `replay` and `gate` - [readme](sandbox/README.md)

 The documentation is in both tools' help as below.
 Example usage in test scripts accompanying this code.
 \
 Example application can be found in Delta.app, where it is combined with find tool and delivers about 5-fold speed increase: